garethjohnsdesign/listen-up.beta/_services/artist-and-label-press.markdown

 ---
 title: Artist + Label Press
+category: artist-and-label-press
 position: 0
 subtitle: 'Listen Up’s artist and label press department consists of a large team with extensive experience across print and online world wide campaigns. '
 excerpt:
-layout: service-artist
+layout: service-artist-and-label-press
 ---

 Day in day out, we work across major label projects and maintain exceptional relations with the music industry’s biggest players.
 We’re also just as passionate about breaking the careers of up and coming artists - our expertise in the underground scene allows us to work with some of the most cutting edge labels and acts around.
 Providing a 360 solution to artist’s press requirements, we can build campaigns from the ground up: taking care of biographies as well as press releases, and providing advice and guidance for every intricate aspect of an artist’s brand.